Surrey Hills Qigong Home2025-06-08T17:12:43+00:00

 Even 10–15 minutes a day can make a real difference.
 Many people feel benefits after one session.
 It’s about consistency, not intensity.

 Yes.
-Qigong calms your nervous system, slows racing thoughts, and helps you feel more centred.
-It’s especially supportive if you’re dealing with stress, anxiety, or burnout.
+Qigong is great for dealing with stress.
+It calms your nervous system, slows racing thoughts, and helps you feel more relaxed, centred and grounded.
+It’s especially helpful if you’re dealing with stress, anxiety, or burnout.

-Most people feel a shift after just one session — calmer, clearer, more connected.
+Most people feel a shift after just one session of Qigong.
+They feel calmer, clearer, more connected.
 With regular practice, the effects build steadily over time.

 Yes, within reason.
 Qigong is low-impact and can be adapted.
 If you’ve had recent surgery or live with a condition like joint replacements, a pacemaker, or high blood pressure – check with your doctor or instructor first.